Kolyunya/string-processor/README.md

 public function process($string);
 ~~~

-Construct a processor and just run `process($string)` on it:
+Construct a processor and run `process($string)` on it:
 ~~~php
 $processor = new Processor();
 echo $processor->process($string);
 ~~~

-## Quick usage
+### Shorthand usage
-You can use a processor without even instantiating it.
-The static `run($string)` method allows it.
-Note that the processor invoked in such way is default-initialized.
+You can also use a processor without even instantiating it.
+Each processor has a static `run($string)` method.
+Note that the processor invoked in such way will be default-instantiated which may be not suitable for some processors.
 ~~~php
 echo KebabCaseFormatter::run('snake_case'); // Output: "snake-case"
 ~~~

-## Combining multiple processors
+### Combining multiple processors
 Suppose you want to convert a stirng to an upper-kebab case.
 To achieve this you can combine two processors like this:
 ~~~php
 $processor = new Multiprocessor([